What is your most valuable asset?

 - Vestibular Disorders

-Short-term disability (STD) insurance covers you for loss of income in the event of a disability.
+Short-terms disability insurance covers you for loss of income in the event of a disability.
 The disability may be due to an illness, an injury, or a psychological disorder.

-Many Canadian employers offer STD insurance as part of their employee benefits program.
-However, if your employer does not offer one or the plan is not adequate to your needs, you can buy a STD insurance policy on your own.
+Many Canadian employers offer short-term disability policy as part of their employee benefits program.
+However, if your employment insurance does not offer one or the plan is not adequate to your needs, you can buy a short-term disability policy on your own.

 While each STD insurance plan is different, they usually spell out the following information: